 Research

-Occupying War: U.S. Militarism and War Culture since 1989 is a cultural study of contemporary warfare that explores how key developments in U.S. militarism, specifically the rise of occupation-style warfare and the professionalization of the AVF following the Cold War, shaped the U.S.-led campaigns in Iraq, Afghanistan, and across the greater Middle East.
+Occupying War: Lessons from Contemporary War Culture is a cultural study that explores how key developments in U.S. militarism shaped the U.S.-led campaigns in Iraq, Afghanistan, and across the greater Middle East.
 The project, which originated in Cawley’s dissertation, indexes and reads films and literary works about these campaigns, including Don’t Let Me Be Lonely: An American Lyric (2004), “Jarhead” (2005), “Occupation: Dreamland” (2005), “Restrepo” (2010), “Zero Dark Thirty” (2012), Redeployment (2014), The Corpse Exhibition (2014), War Porn (2016), “Reimagining Masculinity” (2019), and Love Is An Ex Country (2021), alongside military reports, government documents, news media coverage, archival research, and original interviews.
-By showing how these works reconfigure key features of Vietnam-era war culture as well as intersect with post-Cold War military reforms, Occupying War is an essential account of contemporary war culture that explains why occupying militarism is an overlooked yet driving force behind the “whiteness” and “permanence” of today’s wars.
+By showing how these works reconfigure salient features of Vietnam-era war culture as well as intersect with post-Cold War military reforms, Occupying War is an essential account of contemporary war culture that explains why the dual efforts to professionalize the all-volunteer force and wage occupation-style campaigns after Vietnam are overlooked yet driving forces behind today’s wars.

-Occupying War offers new terrain for the field of war studies.
-The book shows how the assembled archive and the subgenres it brings into focus — from “grunt” documentaries by American filmmakers to surrealist occupation stories by Arabic writers — intersect with the material conditions, ground strategies, defense policies, and political logics that characterize U.S. militarism since 1989 — from debates over teaching CRT at West Point to the counter-insurgency tactics used in Iraq.
-In short, it makes the case for understanding the age of “forever war” and “global terrorism” as the age of occupation.
+Occupying War also offers new terrain for the interdisciplinary field of war studies.
+The assembled archive and the subgenres it foregrounds — from “grunt” documentaries by American filmmakers to civilian occupation stories by Arabic writers — provide key lessons on how to study contemporary U.S. militarism, especially for those who want to bring its ongoing histories, costs, and impacts into focus.
+In short, this archive makes a case for understanding the age of “forever war” and “global terrorism” as the age of “occupying militarism,” a reframing that offers important insights and directions for war studies, among other fields and contexts, including peace movements today.

 Introduction No More Vietnams Wars: War and War Culture after 1989